The park has been named Kalgulup Regional Park to reflect the area’s significance to Noongar people.

 Maidens Head lookout

 Maidens Reserve in Kalgulup Regional Park offers panoramic views over the Indian ocean and Bunbury townsite from lookouts located on high sand dunes.
 This popular park is enjoyed by the local community and visitors for a range of recreational and relaxation activities.
-To ensure visitors can continue to experience and enjoy the reserve, the State Government committed funding for infrastructure improvements to revitalise the lookouts, install accessible sealed pathways and improved beach access.
+To ensure visitors can continue to experience and enjoy the reserve, the State Government committed funding for infrastructure improvements and Maidens Reserve now boasts two new lookouts, accessible sealed pathways and improved beach access.
+The lookouts and pathways were completed in February 2024 and some further finishing work happening in the first half of 2024 ahead of the official opening in July.

-The existing informal lookouts in Maidens Reserve were eroded and existing infrastructure, including steps, seating and remaining trigonometrical station, badly deteriorated.
-New visitor infrastructure will complement the trigonometrical station, providing a major focal point in the regional park.
-These works will improve park accessibility, create safer access and maintain and enhance the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.
+The former informal lookouts in Maidens Reserve were eroded and existing infrastructure, including steps, seating and remaining trigonometrical station, badly deteriorated.
+New visitor infrastructure complements the trigonometrical station, providing a major focal point in the regional park.
+These works have improved park accessibility, created safer access and have maintained and enhanced the biodiversity, recreational, social and cultural values for Bunbury residents and visitors.

 • a new accessible pathway to a lower lookout